PensionBee/ddd-workshop/README.md

 Finally, let's write some tests for this command handler.
 This might seem a bit daunting at first but we've actually made testing at a feature level pretty simple by creating a standalone function, independent of infrastructure and API concerns, which fully encapsulates an atomic change within our system, including all the relevant business rules associated with that change.

-The first test (for the success event) has already been written, using the 'Arrange - Act - Assert' testing approach, to illustrate how you might test command handlers.
+The first test (for the success event) has already been written, using the 'Arrange - Act - Assert' testing approach, to illustrate one way to test command handlers.
 Let's add additional tests for each possible event (there should be one tests per event in our spec file).

 In **src/contexts/posts/core/commandHandlers/createPost.handler.spec.ts**, for each event: